-The Sober Driver Program is a therapeutic group program that specialises in changing the attitudes and behaviours of repeat and high risk drink drive offenders.
+The Sober Driver Program is a therapeutic group program that specialises in changing the attitudes and behaviours of drink drive offenders.

-You are required to complete the Sober Driver Program if you have been convicted of a high range, repeat or other serious drink driving offence on or after 1 February 2015 and the Court has given you an Interlock exemption order.
+You are required to complete the Sober Driver Program if you have been convicted of certain drink driving offences and the Court has given you an Interlock exemption order.

 What is an Interlock exemption order?

-An Interlock exemption order means you are exempt from the requirement to complete a minimum period of participation in the Interlock program, under the NSW Mandatory Alcohol Interlock Program.
+An Interlock exemption order means you are exempt from the requirement to complete a minimum period of participation in the Alcohol Interlock program.

 Instead, you will be required to complete: